 - Operate effectively within an interagency, interdisciplinary team approach

 - Understand and use research outcomes to enhance educational services delivered to children who are at risk and disabled and their families

-Students in the early intervention program typically complete the requirements for the master’s degree and endorsement program in 3–4 terms.
+Students in the early intervention program have the option to complete the requirements for the master’s degree and licensure program in 1 or 2 years.

 All of our master’s degree programs conform to the established University of Oregon and College of Education requirements and procedures.

 - Minimum of 45 credits in courses approved for graduate credit taken as an admitted master’s degree student (51 credits minimum if doing a specialization area)